conda/conda/docs/source/install/quick.rst

 The fastest way to get and install conda is to `download Miniconda <http://conda.pydata.org/miniconda.html>`_, a mini version of Anaconda that includes just conda, its dependencies, and Python.
-Anaconda has all that plus over 100 open source packages that install at the same time, and over 200 packages that can be installed with the simple ``conda install`` command.
+Anaconda has all that plus over 150 open source packages that install at the same time, and over 250 more packages that can be installed with the simple ``conda install`` command.

 You can be using Python in two minutes or less with this quick install guide - including install, update and uninstall.
 If you have any problems, please see the full installation instructions.